stevesaliman/dotfiles/README.md

 *firefox*
 This directory contains customizations for Firefox.
 They are installed with the `install_firefox.sh` script, which takes a Firefox profile directory as an argument.
 The script copies files to the same location under the Firefox profile directory.
-Note that most of the hacks here came from the https://github.com/Aris-t2/CustomCSSforFx project.
-If things don't work in the latest version of Firefox, this project is a great place to start the troubleshooting process.

-It may be helpful to view the elements of firefox.
-To do this, do the following:
-1. Press F12 to open the Page Inspector.

-2. Press F1 to open settings.

-3. Make sure "Enable Browser chrome and add-on debugging toolbox" and "Enable remote debugging" are checked.

-4. Press ctrl-alt-shift-i to open the browser toolbox.
+See the README.md file in the firefox directory for more information about how the customizations work.

 Notes:
 - The signal-reset program came from https://github.com/thomaslee/signal-reset, and is used to work